seek-oss/logger/docs/eeeoh.md

 The `use: 'environment'` option is the recommended approach of sourcing application metadata from the workload hosting environment to annotate logs.

-The `team` option is optional and can be used to set the name of the team responsible for the component.
+The `team` option is optional and can be used to set the name of the team that owns the component or specific log.

 Automat v1+ workload hosting automatically adds base attributes to your logs through a telemetry agent.
 You do not need to manually set `DD_` environment variables in this environment.